BBVA/qed/rtd_docs/source/home/trust_model.rst

 -----------

-Before starting to use QED, users need to translate their problem of trust to a more suitable conceptual model to allow them to accurately identify which are the actors that take part in the relationship and what are the pieces of data that must be verified.
+Before starting to use QED, users need to translate their problem of trust to a more suitable conceptual model, to allow them to accurately identify which are the actors that take part in the relationship, and what are the pieces of data that must be verified.

 QED defines a very simple but flexible trust model.
 It is composed of